-3. Learning and teaching risks
+4 Learning and Teaching risks

-3.1 Extremely low number of students
+4.1 Extremely low number of students

-- 3.1.1 We have evaluated this as: high impact, low likelihood. - 3.1.2 Over 80% of our students are international.
+- We have evaluated this as: high impact, low likelihood - Over 80% of our students are international.
 This means that any restriction on travel to the UK (whether related to a public health concern, issuing of visas or some other reason) would affect cohort and class sizes, and the on-campus student experience.
-In addition, our teaching and learning approach is based on class sizes that are smaller than you might expect at other higher education providers. - 3.1.3 To reduce the impact of extremely low student numbers, we could combine teaching sessions (where possible) or close the affected course(s). - 3.1.4 If we considered combined teaching, we would carefully consider the learning outcomes for the affected module and map them against other similar modules to identify sessions that could be delivered together.
-This would increase class sized for those sessions and provide a broader cohort and therefore student experience.

-- 3.1.5 If we considered closing a course, we would take a student-centred view to make sure all relevant information has been considered.
+In addition, our teaching and learning approach is based on class sizes that are smaller than you might expect at other higher education providers. - To reduce the impact of extremely low student numbers, we could combine teaching sessions (where possible) or close the affected course(s). - If we considered combined teaching, we would carefully consider the learning outcomes for the affected module and map them against other similar modules to identify sessions that could be delivered together.
+This would increase class sized for those sessions and provide a broader cohort and therefore student experience. - If we considered closing a course, we would take a student-centred view to make sure all relevant information has been considered.
 This would include current students' experience, applicants' and potential applicants' experience, the academic quality of provision, market demand, and strategic fit.
 If we closed a course, we would 'teach-out' the course where possible.
 This means that we would stop recruiting to the course and may not allow students to enter directly at Levels 5 and/or 6.
-We may also consider whether we can transfer you to a course that is not closing. - 3.1.6 To reduce the likelihood of us having extremely low student numbers on a course, we regularly monitor the number of applicants to all of our courses.
+We may also consider whether we can transfer you to a course that is not closing. - To reduce the likelihood of us having extremely low student numbers on a course, we regularly monitor the number of applicants to all of our courses.
 If the number of applicants to a course were extremely low, we could take action that may include contacting all applicants to offer them a place on a different but similar course.

-3.2 Withdrawal of elective modules
+4.2 Withdrawal of elective modules

-- 3.2.1 We have evaluated this as: medium impact, low likelihood. - 3.2.2 In line with our strategic vision, we offer courses that include highly specialised modules, including optional (elective) modules.
+- We have evaluated this as: medium impact, low likelihood. - In line with our strategic vision, we offer courses that include highly specialised modules, including optional (elective) modules.
 Depending on our overall student numbers, the class size for some elective modules may be too small and this could negatively impact the student experience.
-This means that we may decide not to offer an elective module where there is good reason, such as an extremely low class size or lack of appropriate resource. - 3.2.3 To reduce the impact of having to withdraw an elective module, we offer closely connected elective modules.
-This means that if you choose a module that we later withdraw, we will be able to help you move to a similar elective module that is running. - 3.2.4 To reduce the likelihood of us having to withdraw an elective module, early in each academic year we ask our students to choose their modules.
+This means that we may decide not to offer a elective module where there is good reason, such as an extremely low class size or lack of appropriate resource.

+- To reduce the impact of having to withdraw an elective module, we offer closely connected elective modules.
+This means that if you choose a module that we later withdraw, we will be able to help you move to a similar elective module that is running. - To reduce the likelihood of us having to withdraw an elective module, early in each academic year we ask our students to choose their modules.
 This means that we can make sure there are enough students in classes to deliver the best possible student experience.
 If you chose an elective module that we had to withdraw, we would let you know as soon as possible and would work with you to move to a different elective module.

-3.3 Restrictions on Study Abroad (Outgoing)
+4.3 Restrictions on Study Abroad (Outgoing)